vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Majumdar, ṇG.

-1920 The Mun. ḍeśvarī Inscription of the Time of Udayasena: The Year 30. in:
+1920 The Muṇḍeśvarī Inscription of the Time of Udayasena: The Year 30. in:

 Indian Antiquary XLIX (1920), 21–29.

-1935–37 Explorations at Lauriya-Nandangarh. in: IAS, Annual Report 1935–36, 55–66.
-Excavations at Lauriya Nandangarh. in: IAS, Annual Report 1936–37, 47–50.
+1935–37 Explorations at Lauriya-Nandangarḥin: IAS, Annual Report 1935–36, 55–66.
+Excavations at Lauriya Nandangarḥin: IAS, Annual Report 1936–37, 47–50.

-Majumdar, R.C.
+Majumdar, R̥C.

 1971 History of Ancient Bengal.
 Calcutta.

-Majumdar, R.C. & A.S.
-Altekar
+Majumdar, R̥C. & A.ṢAltekar

-1967 The Vākāt.aka–Gupta Age: circa ad 200–500.
+1967 The Vākāṭaka–Gupta Age: circa ad 200–500.
 Delhi.

-Majumdar, R.C. et al. (eds.)
+Majumdar, R̥C. et al. (eds.)

 (HCI) The History and Culture of the Indian People.
 Bombay 1951–77.
 11 vols.
 Bharatiya Vidya Bhavan.